MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 Let's start with brief examples.
 Before beginning you should read the [Setup Requirements](#setup-requirements) section above.

-**Example 1**: The simplest setup is one-node Hadoop cluster without security, with everything on single machine:
+**Example**: The simplest setup is one-node Hadoop cluster without security, with everything on single machine:

     class{"hadoop":
       hdfs_hostname => $::fqdn,